Custom-Made Japanese Chashitsu Tea House for a Private Garden

 The Japanese Tea House of Dreams

 Our client was absolutely thrilled with the completed project.
 According to him, we perfectly created the Japanese Tea House of his dreams.
 The high quality of the structure and the exceptionally authentic appearance made the building a flawless extension of the high-end Japanese garden.
-A true project to be proud of.
+Truly a project we take great pride in.

 The Meaning behind Sukiyado